CatalystCode/spk/technical-docs/designs/repos-merge.md

 The main themes are related to organizing `docs` and `build` related artifacts in `spk` from the root to appropriate directories.

-1. Oragnize all pipeline yaml files, scripts, and tools that are related to building and releasing binaries under `build` directory.
+1. Organize all pipeline yaml files, scripts, and tools that are related to building and releasing binaries under `build` directory.

 2. Organize all docs that are related to using and contributing bedrock under